 Benedoozle Cumberbombs as an arrogant sorcerer superhero?
 That’s a big, fat nope from us, thanks!

 Iron Man 2 (2010)

-The curse of the sequels was in full force with this one – the MCU was still struggling to find its footing with regards to universe-building and Iron Man 2 suffered as a result.
-While its purpose was to serve as a preamble for what was to come, the conflict of Iron Man 2 was kinda forgettable.
-That said, Mickey Rourke as Whiplash was pretty great.
+The curse of the sequels is in full force with Iron Man 2 – the MCU was still struggling to find its footing with regards to universe-building and Iron Man 2 suffers as a result.
+While its purpose is to serve as a preamble, the conflict of Iron Man 2 is rather forgettable.
+That said, Mickey Rourke as Whiplash is pretty great.